rspec/rspec-rails/Capybara.md

-rspec-rails supports integration with Capbyara out of the box by adding its Capybara::DSL (visit/page) and Capybara::RSpecMatchers to the examples in the applicable directories, which differ slightly between Capybara 1.x and Capybara >= 2.x.
+rspec-rails supports integration with Capybara out of the box by adding its Capybara::DSL (visit/page) and Capybara::RSpecMatchers to the examples in the applicable directories, which differ slightly between Capybara 1.x and Capybara >= 2.x.